rocky-linux/documentation/docs/gemstones/git/git_pull_vs_git_fetch.md

      ```
      git fetch origin main
      ```
-3. Compare the changes beween the HEAD of your local repo and remote origin/main repo.
+3. Compare the changes between the HEAD of your local repo and the remote origin/main repo.
      ```
      git log HEAD..origin/main
      ```